USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 Make sure these compilers can be found.
 ```
-which gfortran
+which icx
-which gcc
+which ifx
-which g++
+which icpx
 ```

 If they are found, proceed to set the environment variables.